lammps/lammps/doc/src/fitpod.rst

 On successful training, it produces a number of output files:

 * training_errors.txt  reports the errors in energy and forces for the training data set
-* traning_analysis.txt reports detailed errors for all training configurations
+* training_analysis.txt reports detailed errors for all training configurations
 * test_errors.txt reports errors for the test data set
 * test_analysis.txt reports detailed errors for all test configurations
-* coefficents.txt contains the coeffcients of the POD potential
+* coefficients.txt contains the coefficients of the POD potential

 After training the POD potential, pod.txt and coefficents.txt are two files needed to use the POD potential in LAMMPS.
 See :doc:`pair_style pod <pair_pod>` for using the POD potential.
 Examples about training and using POD potentials are found in the directory lammps/examples/PACKAGES/pod.

-Parametrized Potential Energy Surface
+Parameterized Potential Energy Surface
 """""""""""""""""""""""""""""""""""""

 We consider a multi-element system of *N* atoms with :math:`N_{\rm e}` unique elements.